 Place de la Concorde is at the end of the Champs-Elysées in Paris, which is a vibrant boulevard with stylish shops and the best shows in Paris.

 Originally a 12th-century hunting lodge, Fontainebleau has been a royal residence of 34 French sovereigns.

 In the 16th century, King François I began transforming Chateau de Fontainebleau into a palace and every subsequent king has made modifications to the sprawling French landmark.

-That’s why the layout of five courtyards surrounded by various buildings of 12th to 19th-century architectural styles is a mishmash of opulent architecture and design.
+That’s why the layout of five courtyards surrounded by a wide variety of buildings representing 12th to 19th-century architectural styles is a mishmash of opulent architecture and design.

 As Italian and French artists were commissioned to work on the Palace of Fontainebleau, it played a huge part in the development of art in Europe.

 Notable events in history that occurred in Fontainebleau include Napoleon I’s abdication in 1814 and Louis XIV’s repeal of the Edict of Nantes (1685) when he ordered the destruction of Huguenot churches and the closure of Protestant school.

 When visiting Fontainebleau, things to see are The Apartments (including two Marie Antoinette boudoirs and Papal Apartment), three chapels, galleries, theatre, four museums and a collection of masterpieces.